 Since JustRetweet was both driving a good chunk of traffic to my site as well as helping my Twitter following to grow rapidly I was naturally keen to find a replacement.

-Happily I can report that VCB offers a very similar service, allowing me to share the deathless prose of my blog posts with thousands of eager new eyes.
+Happily I can report that VCB offers a very similar service, allowing me to my blog posts with thousands of (hopefully) eager new eyes.

 Put simply, VCB is a simple to use blog content sharing tool where bloggers share your content on several social media platforms after you’ve accumulated points by sharing the content of others.